jdhurwitz/ProximityPass/ProtocolSpecification.md

 ### The goal of this part of the protocol

-The end goal is to buid a list of phone numbers and the associated IP addresses of nearby devices.
+The end goal is to build a list of phone numbers and the associated IP addresses of nearby devices.
 This list can be used by the sender to identify nearby devices and select which device to send a file to.